Xunnamius/xscripts/lib/@black-flag/extensions/README.md

   - If both `--only-preview=false` and `--only-production=false`, deploy to
     _both_ the preview and production environments.

+  - If both `--only-preview=true` and `--only-production=true`, throw an error.

-- When deploying to a remote target via SSH, require a `--host` and `--to-path` be provided.
+- When deploying to a remote target via SSH, require both a `--host` and `--to-path` be provided.

   - If `--host` or `--to-path` are provided, they must be accompanied by `--target=ssh` since these options don't make sense if `--target` is